Course Outline

 Description

 This course develops professional and research skills required for a successful career in biomedical science.
 You will analyse and evaluate scientific research articles, boosting your problem-solving and critical-thinking skills.
-You will enhance your communication and interpersonal skills by engaging in different methods of scientific communication, discussing ethical considerations in scientific research and providing self and peer assessment.
+You will enhance your communication and interpersonal skills by engaging in different methods of scientific communication, discussing integrity and ethical considerations in scientific research and professional settings, and providing self and peer assessment.
 To improve your employability, you will learn to address selection criteria, an essential skill for successful job applications.

 How will this course be delivered?